NinjaRMM/ninjarmm_screening/README.txt

   g++ -std=c++11 solution01.cpp -o solution01

 ./step1/
-Inside step1 directory, I've created an README.txt file to give more information regarding the step1.
+I've created an README.txt file inside the step1/src directory to give more information regarding the step1.

+./step2/
+The CodeReview is inside the step2/src directory.

+./step3/
+The Changed source code is inside the step3/src directory.

 Thank you very much for this smart challenge,